marvin-nyalik/Hello/README.md

 # 📖 MICROVERSE HELLO PROJECT <a name="about-project"></a>

-**[microverse hello project]** is a simple project to familiarize with tools and best practices in software development
+**microverse hello project** is a simple project to familiarize with tools and best practices in software development

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-This project is built with HTML and CSS only
+This project is built with HTML and CSS

 <!-- Features -->